 - ½ cup water

 - 2tsps organic apple cider vinegar

-- 2tsps maple syrup
+- 2tsps maple syrup or raw honey

 - Mix all the ingredients in a pitcher, add some crushed ice, and refrigerate for 15 minutes.

 - Serve chilled with nachos or rye crackers.

 2. Cider vinegar salad dressing